MLOps-Team-Spring-2024/Diabetes-Predictor/README.md

 │   │
 │   └── source/                <- Source directory for documentation files
 │
+├── .github                    <- Source directory for GitHub Actions and configurations
+|     └── workflows            <- SubDirectory for the specific actions
+|
 ├── models                     <- Trained and serialized models, model predictions, or model summaries │
 ├── notebooks                  <- Jupyter notebooks.